latitudegames/Scripting/README.md

 ### State
 The `state` variable can be used to store information that's persistent across function calls.
-* The `state.memory.context` value will be added to the games memory if exists
+* The `state.memory.context` value will replace the user defined memory if it exists
 * The `state.message` value will be displayed as a extra message in the game (if it exists)
 * You can set any variable on state to store and modify adventures throughout an adventure.